SPY HILL Research Spy-Hill.net

 Building a BOINC application is straightforward once you have your system set up for it.
 See the notes here for your platform.

-For Windows you will find in the source folder both "solution" and "project" files for MSVC++7.
+For Windows you will find in the source folder both "solution" and "project" files for MSV 2003 and 2008.
 Simply open the "solution" file, right-click on the "hello" solution, and pull down to the "Build" item.
-You do not need to build BOINC -- the project builds against the BOINC source code, not any BOINC libraries (this is different from how the examples distributed with BOINC are built, and how more complex applications should be built).
+You do not need to build BOINC -- the project builds against the BOINC source code, but not any BOINC libraries (this is different from how the examples distributed with BOINC are built, and how more complex applications should be built).
 After the program is compiled you will find the executable in the Build/Debug/ sub-folder.

 For Linux there is a Makefile.
 It is set up to build the application using either BOINC where you built it, or where you installed it (see the comments in the Makefile for further instructions).
 For Linux you should build the BOINC libraries first.

-For Darwin (the Unix on the Mac) there is currently a separate makefile called Makefile.Mac.
+For Darwin (the Unix on Apple computers) there is currently a separate makefile called Makefile.Mac.
 It is quite similar to the Linux Makefile.
 To use it, give the command

 make -f Makefile.Mac

 See the comments in the file for further details.
 I do not (as of yet) have an XCode project file for this app, so the only way to build the application is via the Makefile.
-At some point if there is interest I will also create one.
+At some point if there is interest I will also create an Xcode project file.

 Testing